t4d-wintellectnow/redux-side-effects-thunk/README.md

 This starter code is intended for use with the Redux Side Effects with Thunk Video Course on WintellectNOW.

+Note: To refer to the terminal on Mac and Linux as well as the Windows Command Prompt on Windows, the word **terminal** is used.

 ## Getting Started

 **Step 1.** Ensure you have Node.js installed (version 8 or later).
 Node.js can be downloaded from [http://www.nodejs.org](http://www.nodejs.org).

-To verify you Node.js version, open a terminal window (Windows Command Prompt on Windows) and run the following command:
+To verify you Node.js version, open a terminal window and run the following command:

 ```bash
 node -v